watson-developer-cloud/visual-recognition-coreml/README.md

 This project trains a Visual Recognition model (also called a classifier) to identify common types of cables (HDMI, USB, etc.).
 Use the [Watson Swift SDK](https://github.com/watson-developer-cloud/swift-sdk) to download, manage, and execute the trained model.
 By using the Watson Swift SDK, you don't have to learn about the underlying Core ML framework.

 ## Setting up Visual Recognition in Watson Studio
-1. Click [here][watson_studio_visrec_tooling] to access Watson Studio.
+1. Log into [Watson Studio][watson_studio_visrec_tooling].
 1. Sign in to Studio and create an **IBM Cloud account** if you don't have one.
-    *   If you already have an IBM Cloud account, click the link to *Use it to sign up for IBM Data Platform* and skip to step 3.
+    *   If you already have an IBM Cloud account, click to **Use it to sign up for IBM Data Platform** and skip to step 3.
-    *   If you already have both an IBM Cloud account and an IBM Studio account, click *Sign in*. and skip to step 3.
+    *   If you already have both an IBM Cloud account and an IBM Studio account, click **Sign in**. and skip to step 3.
-    *   If you don't have an IBM Cloud account, *Create your IBM Cloud Account* by entering your email address and clicking the *Next* button.
-Complete the form and click *Create Account*.
-Check your email to confirm your account.
+    *   If you don't have an IBM Cloud account, enter your email address, complete the form, and click **Create Account**.
-1. In Watson Studio you should be in your Visual Recognition instance overview page.
-Click on the *Credentials* tab and click *View credentials* for the Visual Recognition service instance.
+1. In Watson Studio, you'll be on the Visual Recognition instance overview page.
+Click the **Credentials** tab, and then click **View credentials**.
 Copy the `api_key` of the service.
-1. Click the *Overview* tab.
-Under "Custom" click the *Create Model* button.
+1. Click the **Overview** tab, and then under "Custom", click **Create Model**.
-1. If a project is not yet associted with the Visual Recognition instance you created, a project will be created now.
-Name your project and give it a description.
-Click the *Create* button to create your project.
+1. If a project is not yet associated with the Visual Recognition instance you created, a project will be created now.
+Name your project "Custom Core ML Project" and click **Create**.
-1. Enter "Custom Core ML" for your model name.
-1. Upload each .zip file of sample images from the Training Images directory onto the data panel.
+1. Upload each .zip file of sample images from the `Training Images` directory onto the data panel.
 1. Add the `hdmi_male.zip` file to your model from the data panel.
 1. Add the `usb_male.zip` file to your model.
-1. Click *Train Model*.
+1. Click **Train Model**.
-1. Click on your Visual Recognition instance name immediately after `Associated Service`.
-Scroll down to find the "Custom Core ML" classifier you just created.
-Copy the `Model ID` of the classifier.
+1. Click your Visual Recognition instance that is displayed next to "Associated Service".
+Scroll down to find the **Custom Core ML** classifier you just created.
+Copy the **Model ID** of the classifier.

 ## Adding the classifierId and apiKey to the project
 1. Open the project in XCode.